Skip to main content

 The AKS Automatic cluster was also pre-configured with basic CPU utilization and memory utilization alerts.
 You can also create additional alerts based on the metrics collected by the Prometheus workspace.

-Click on the Recommended alerts (Preview) button to view the recommended alerts for the cluster.
+Select the Recommended alerts (Preview) button to view the recommended alerts for the cluster.
 Expand the Prometheus community alert rules (Preview) section to see the list of Prometheus alert rules that are available.
-You can enable any of these alerts by clicking on the toggle switch.
+You can enable any of these alerts by selecting the toggle switch.

 Cluster alerts